Knocking Back the Politics Dividing Your Community: Door by Door, Street by Street

 How the Conversation Starts

-We don’t begin with a speech.
+We do not begin with a speech.
 We begin with a question:

 Then we listen.
 Not to catch people out, not to score points, but to understand.
 From there, we connect the dots around the shared pressures people are feeling: